sharathu195/Fancy-Lines-and-Angles/README.txt

-# README for Fancy Lines and Angles #
+# README for Fancy Lines and Shapes #

-This is the README file for the Fancy Lines and Angles app.
+This is the README file for the Fancy Lines and Shapes app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.